justinlee007/CarND-MPC-Project/README.md

 * The vehicle must successfully drive a lap around the track

 # Implementation of the MPC
 The lectures and quizzes for MPC covered a basic implementation of it.
 These quizzes were condensed into a single [lab project](https://github.com/justinlee007/CarND-MPC-Lab) that realized most of the actual project.

 MPC is a process that uses a realistic model of the vehicle dynamics to create a predicted path that follows a reference trajectory.
-The predicted path is optimized based on a cost function that takes into account CTE and other constraints.
+The predicted path is optimized based on a cost function that takes into account cross-track error (CTE) and other constraints.

 ![](mpc-scheme-basic.png)
 ##### Basic MPC scheme (image from Wikipedia)
 This MPC implementation consists of two components: **setup** and **loop**

 ## Setup